Home » Repayment » Loan Servicers » How to Qualify for a Navient Cosigner Release (Plus a Shortcut)

 Being a cosigner on a student loan can be a huge burden.

-If the primary borrower falls behind on the loan, cosigners must make payments.
-Even if things go according to plan, cosigners may find it more difficult to qualify for additional lines of credit or a mortgage.
+If the primary borrower falls behind on the loan, cosigners must step in and cover those payments.
+Furthermore, even if the primary borrower is managing the loan well, cosigners may find it more difficult to qualify for lines of credit or loans.

-Fortunately for many cosigners, it is possible to get removed from the student loan.
+Fortunately, many cosigners can remove themselves from the student loan through a cosigner release.
 Securing a cosigner release isn’t always easy, but between the traditional route and a popular shortcut, many borrowers can secure a Navient Cosigner Release.

 The Navient Cosigner Release Requirements